• Home

 From Kawaguchiko, in the summer of MMXXV.

-Open to advising motivated students.
+Open to advising the curious and the obstinate.
 Write.

 Google Scholar GitHub LinkedIn Curriculum Vitæ